Supernova1114/Osu-MP3/README.md

 **Notes:**
 * you can now use keyboard and headphone media keys to control the program (even while minimized)
 * for headphones with one media button the controls are usually: double-click = next song, tripple-click = prev song, single-click = play/pause
-* program will reimport ALL songs when a song is added or removed from Collections.
-(This will be changed soon)
 * Osu! saves to its "Collections" file when you close the game.

 Uses library: https://github.com/tulskiy/jkeymaster for media keystrokes